 Please contact the Chevening Secretariat who will request feedback on your behalf.

 Read our guidance on how to make a Student Visa application.
 Chevening Scholars don’t need to pay the visa fee or the Immigration Health Surcharge.
 For further information, please contact our welfare and immigration team.

-Given the high living costs in the UK, you are strongly advised not to bring your dependents to the UK, as we are unable to offer any financial or immigration support.
-If you wish to bring your dependents to the UK please contact your university’s international office for further advice about their visas.
-The UKCISA website also […]
+Given the high living costs in the UK, you are strongly advised not to bring family members or dependents to the UK, as we are unable to offer any financial or immigration support.
+If you wish to bring your dependents to the UK please contact your university’s international office for further advice about their visas. […]

 Please contact your university’s international office for advice.